-- (1) Multiple Occurrences Unrelated to Testing.
-The maximum number of allowable false alarms shall be no more than one in a six-month period from January 1 st through June 30 th and no more than one in the six-month period from July 1 st through December 31 st, before an alarm subscriber/owner is assessed false alarm service assessment fees in accordance with subsection (g) (False Fire Alarm Fees). - (2) Occurrences Related to Improperly Noticed Testing.
-Persons or businesses engaged in servicing, testing, repairing, maintaining, adjusting, altering or installing and automatic fire sprinkler system or fire alarm system shall be subject to such assessment as may be established by ordinance for false alarms on any occurrence of a false alarm resulting from the failure to provide notice of testing as required by subsection (e) above.
+- a.
+Multiple Occurrences Unrelated to Testing.
+The maximum number of allowable false alarms shall be no more than one (1) in a six-month period from January 1st through June 30th and no more than one (1) in the six-month period from July 1st through December 31st, before an alarm subscriber/owner is assessed false alarm service assessment fees in accordance with item 7 (False Fire Alarm Fees). - b.
+Occurrences Related to Improperly Noticed Testing.
+Persons or businesses engaged in servicing, testing, repairing, maintaining, adjusting, altering, or installing and automatic fire sprinkler system or fire alarm system shall be subject to such assessment as may be established by ordinance for false alarms on any occurrence of a false alarm resulting from the failure to provide notice of testing as required by section 5 above.

-(g) False Fire Alarm Fees.
+7. False Fire Alarm Fees